Skip to main content

 High-dividend ETFs offer European investors a practical way to generate consistent income while maintaining broad market exposure.
 By focusing on companies with strong financial fundamentals and reliable dividend histories, these funds can bring stability to a portfolio, even during uncertain market conditions.

-Whether you opt for global options like VHYL and TDIV, or more regionally focused choices such as SPYW, the right ETF depends on your investment goals, risk tolerance, and tax situation.
+Whether you choose global options like VHYL or TDIV, US-focused funds like SPYD, or more regionally focused choices such as SPYW, the right ETF depends on your investment goals, risk tolerance, currency exposure preferences, and tax situation.
+Investors should also consider whether a distributing or accumulating structure works best for their tax residency, since this can materially affect after-tax returns.

-If you’re ready to start, regulated brokers like Freedom24 make it straightforward to add these ETFs to your portfolio and benefit from steady dividend income.
+If you’re ready to start, regulated brokers such as Freedom24, Interactive Brokers, and XTB make it straightforward to add these ETFs to your portfolio and start receiving dividend income.